15 Secrets to a Natural Tummy Tuck

 Also known as the long arm crunch, the arm extension crunch is like a standard crunch but with raised arms.

 Get into crunching position; raise your arms over your head so that your biceps touch your ears.
 Crunch while keeping your arms up, and inhale as you get back to the starting position.

 As with any abdominal exercise, breathing is essential, so focus on taking steady breaths and measured inhales and exhales.

 8. Reverse Crunches

 Target Areas: Lower Abs

-Reverse crunches are great for your lower abs and recommended because they do not put as much strain on your back and neck as a standard crunch exercise.
+Reverse crunches are great for your lower abs and recommended because they do not put as much strain on your back and neck as a regular crunch exercise.
 They are excellent if you are new to waistline targeted activities.

 Lie down flat on the floor with your arms down by your sides.
-Cross your ankles and raise your feet up till your knees bend at 90 degrees.
-Press your back down, and use your core to raise your hips off the ground.
+Cross your ankles and raise your feet till your knees bend at 90 degrees.
+Press your back down, and use your core to lift your hips off the ground.
 Do this in slow, measured movements and do not allow your legs to rise over the head.

 9. Abdominal Heel Push Crunch

 A combination of a standard and reverse crunch, the heel push crunch is highly effective at targeting your waistline to keep you slim and trim.